 We adopted ASC 740, Income Taxes, which clarifies the accounting and disclosure for uncertainty in income taxes.
 Interests and penalties arising from underpayment of income taxes shall be computed in accordance with the related PRC tax laws.
 The amount of interest expense is computed by applying the applicable statutory rate of interest to the difference between the tax position recognized and the amount previously taken or expected to be taken in a tax return.
 Interests and penalties recognized in accordance with ASC 740 is classified in the financial statements as a component of income tax expense.
-In accordance with the provisions of ASC 740, we recognize in its financial statements the impact of a tax position if a tax return position or future tax position is "more likely than not" to prevail based on the facts and technical merits of the position.
-Tax positions that meet the "more likely than not" recognized tax benefit that has a greater than fifty percent likelihood of being realized upon settlement.
+In accordance with the provisions of ASC 740, we recognize in its financial statements the impact of a tax position if a tax return position or future tax position threshold are measured at the largest amount of tax benefit that has a greater than fifty percent likelihood of being realized upon settlement.
 Our estimated liability for unrecognized tax positions which is included in the "accrued expenses and other liabilities" account and "accrued unrecognized tax benefits and surcharges, non-current portion" account is periodically assessed for adequacy and may be affected by changing interpretations of laws, rulings by tax authorities, changes and/or developments with respect to tax audits, and expiration of the statute of limitations.
 The outcome for a particular audit cannot be determined with certainty prior to the conclusion of the audit and, in some cases, appeal or litigation process.
 The actual benefits ultimately realized may differ from our estimates.
 As each audit is concluded, adjustments, if any, are recorded in our financial statements.
 Additionally, in future periods, changes in facts, circumstances, and new information may require us to adjust the recognition and measurement estimates with regard to individual tax positions.
-Changes in recognition and measurement estimates are recognized in t
+Changes in recognition and measurement estimates are recognized in the period in which the changes occur.